 - Who was Martin Luther King Jr. ?

 - Why was he important?

-- Many American Muslims would never have been allowed into the United States, perhaps even members of your family, were it not for Dr. King’s struggles.
+- Many American Muslims would very likely have been barred from the United States, perhaps even members of your family, were it not for Dr. King’s struggles.

 Some Masjids offer short talks after prayers or Islamic study circles.
 The talking points mentioned in tip number two above can be adapted for this purpose.
 The same can be done in Islamic weekend schools.

 You can watch it here and read it here.
-Also compare this with the Prophet’s last sermon, especially where he said, “All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a white has no superiority over a black, nor a black has any superiority over a white- except by piety and good action.”
+Also compare this with the Prophet Muhammad’s last sermon, God’s peace and blessings be upon him, especially where he said, “All mankind is from Adam and Eve, an Arab has no superiority over a non-Arab nor a non-Arab has any superiority over an Arab; also a white has no superiority over a black, nor a black has any superiority over a white- except by piety and good action.”

 Also useful would be a discussion of racism within the Muslim community and how this, too, must be challenged if we are to truly live our faith.
 An honest discussion of what we can do to rid ourselves of this cancer remains necessary, even though there has been acknowledgment of the problem over the years.